ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 In most cases you won’t write a script, but rather use the transaction recorder to make a first set-up of your script and then use the step editor to fine-tune the transaction.

-Note: Uptrends uses transaction credits to price your transaction monitor.
+Note: Uptrends uses transaction credits to price your transaction monitors.
 The number of credits used for a monitor is shown after the monitor name in the Monitor overview (go to Transactions > Transactions setup).
 You can find a full explanation on credits in the knowledge base article Understanding transaction monitor credit calculations.

 Steps and actions